travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 > Without this key the information in the database is not recoverable.

-To make a backup, please follow the following steps:
+To make a backup, please follow these steps:

 1. open a ssh connection to the platform machine
 2. run `travis bash`.
 This will open a bash session with `root` privileges into the Travis container.